Aembit/terraform-provider-aembit/docs/data-sources/roles.md

 Read-Only:

-- `read` (Boolean) Trust if this Role should be able to query and view User resources.
+- `read` (Boolean) True if this Role should be able to query and view User resources.
 - `write` (Boolean) True if this Role should be able to create and update User resources.